J 246 (Lamotrigine 100 mg)

 Pill imprint J 246 has been identified as Lamotrigine 100 mg.

-Lamotrigine is used in the treatment of bipolar disorder; seizure prevention; anxiety; schizoaffective disorder; borderline personality disorder (and more), and belongs to the drug class triazine anticonvulsants.
+Lamotrigine is used in the treatment of bipolar disorder; borderline personality disorder; schizoaffective disorder; anxiety; epilepsy (and more), and belongs to the drug class triazine anticonvulsants.
 Risk cannot be ruled out during pregnancy.
 Lamotrigine 100 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - J 246